hyperglance/deploy/AWS/Terraform/EC2/README.md

 ## Login

-Login using the hostname of the ALB.
+Login using the Instance ID of the EC2 Instance hosting Hyperglance.
 Default credentials:

 Username: admin
-Password: admin
+Password: <Instance_ID>

 __It is highly recommended you [change the password](https://support.hyperglance.com/knowledge/how-to-change-hyperglance-login-password) once you login.__